Counting geodesics on expander surfaces: Filling geodesics

+Hence we'd have $\angle A > \arcsin(0.08) > 4.5^\circ.$ Since our hyperbolic triangle is very close to the Euclidean one with the same side lengths (since $r$ is small; make it smaller here if necessary), we get that our actual angle $\angle A$ is at least $4^\circ$, as desired. \end{proof} \qedsymbol{$\blacksquare$}

 Now we will define the flow boxes $B_1,\ldots,B_{k}$.
 For each edge $e_i$ of $\mathcal D$, let $v_i$ be one of the two vectors tangent to $e_i$ at its midpoint.
 Then we let $B_i := B(v_i)$ be the $\eta$ flow box centered at $v_i$.
-If we take $\eta$ sufficiently small, then any closed geodesic $\gamma$ that intersects all such $B_i$ will contain a subset whose projection to the surface is a graph that differs from $\mathcal D$ by a small homeomorphism.
-In particular, since $\mathcal D$ fills the surface (every component of its complement is a topological disc, since it's just a triangle), $\gamma$ will also be filling.
-Because of the upper bound on edge lengths of $\mathcal D$, and upper bound on angles (which implies a lower bound on angles, since all the triangles are small, hence close to Euclidean), we can take $\eta$ to be uniform (depending only on systole lower bound $s_0$, and not on other features of the surface such as the genus).
+Using \Cref{cla:delaunay}, we see that if we take $\eta$ sufficiently small (depending only on systole lower bound $s_0$, and not on other features of the surface such as the genus), then any closed geodesic $\gamma$ that intersects all such $B_i$ will contain a subset whose projection to the surface has all complementary regions homeomorphic to discs.
+In particular $\gamma$ will be filling.
+We can also arrange that $\eta<s_0/1000$.

 All that remains is to estimate $k$, the number of the $B_i$.
 First, note that $\operatorname{\# vertices}(\mathcal D) \le c\cdot g$, for some $c$ depending only on the systole lower bound $s_0$.
 This is because the discs $D_1,\ldots,D_k$, whose centers are exactly the vertices of $\mathcal D$, are disjoint and have radius $r$ (depending only on systole bound $s_0$), while the area of the surface $X$ is $(4g-4)\pi$.
-The valence of each vertex $p_i$ in $\mathcal D$ is uniformly bounded by some $d$.
-In fact, for each vertex $p_j$ that is a neighbor of $p_i$, the disc $D_i$ centered at $p_i$ is entirely contained in the ball of radius $7r$ about $p$; since each such $D_i$ has radius $r$ and they are disjoint, there is a bounded number of them.
+The valence of each vertex $p_i$ in $\mathcal D$ is uniformly bounded by some absolute constant $d$.
+In fact, for each vertex $p_j$ that is a neighbor of $p_i$, the disc $D_i$ centered at $p_j$ is entirely contained in the disc of radius $7r$ about $p_i$; since each such $D_i$ has radius $r$ and they are disjoint, there are a bounded number of them.
 See \Cref{fig:Vertex_degree}.
 Hence

 Since $k=\operatorname{\# edges}(\mathcal D)$, taking $C=dc$ gives the desired bound of $Cg$ flow boxes.

 \end{proof}